 - remove_empty_space Remove empty space found in HTML between an opening and a closing tag and when it contains a newline or carriage return.
 If whitespace is found that is only spaces and/or tabs, it will be turned into a single space.
 Be careful, this can have unintended consequences. - remove_all_empty_space A more extreme version of remove_empty_space, this removes all empty whitespace found between tags.
-This is almost guaranteed to break your HTML unless you are very careful. - reduce_boolean_attributes Where allowed by the HTML5 specification, attributes such as 'disabled' and 'readonly' will have their value removed, so 'disabled="true" will simply become 'disabled'.
+This is almost gauranteed to break your HTML unless you are very careful. nothing - reduce_boolean_attributes Where allowed by the HTML5 specification, attributes such as 'disabled' and 'readonly' will have their value removed, so 'disabled="true" will simply become 'disabled'.
 This is generally a good option to turn on except when JavaScript relies on the values.

-- remove_optional_attribute_quotes When True, optional quotes around attributes are removed.
-When False, all attribute quotes are left intact.
-Defaults to True. - conver_charrefs Decode character references such as & Decode cha - keep_pre By default, htmlmin uses the special attribute pre to allow you to demarcate areas of HTML that should not be minified.
+- keep_pre By default, htmlmin uses the special attribute pre to allow you to demarcate areas of HTML that should not be minified.
 It removes this attribute as it finds it.
 Setting this value to True tells htmlmin to leave the attribute in the output. - pre_tags A list of tag names that should never be minified.
 You are free to change this list as you see fit, but you will probably want to include pre and textarea if you make any changes to the list.
 Note that <script> and <style> tags are never minimized. - pre_attr Specifies the attribute that, when found in an HTML tag, indicates that the content of the tag should not be minified.
 Defaults to pre.
-You can also prefix individual tag attributes with {pre_attr} to prevent the contents of the individual attribute from being changed.